reymon359/book-sentences/books/clean-architecture/README.md

 Figure 14.4 The new component that both `Entities` and `Authorizer` depend on

+#### The "Jitters"

+The second solution implies that the component structure is volatile in the presence of changing requirements... ...When cycles occur, they must be broken somehow.
+Sometimes this will mean creating new components, making the dependency structure grow.

 ### Top-Down Design

 ### The Stable Dependencies Principle